pgarcia-dev/regulated_fuzzy_logic_controller/regulated_fuzzy_logic_controller/README.md

 ```

 ## Compile from source
-To compile the project, go to the src/ of your ROS 2 workspace and execute
+To compile the project, go to the src/ of your ROS 2 workspace folder and execute:
 ```
 git clone https://github.com/pgarcia-dev/regulated_fuzzy_logic_controller
 ```
-and from your workspace path compile all package using colcon:
+and from your workspace path, compile all packages using colcon:
 ```
 colcon build --symlink-install
 ```
 Note that by executing this command, both the ROS 2 package and the *Fuzzy Lite* library will be compiled.

 ## Execution
-Execute the controller running:
+After modifying the configuration file you are using execute the controller running:
 ```
 ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False
 ```